Prescription Stimulant Abuse Statistics

 • White – men 7.6%, women 6.6%

-• Other race – men 4.7%, women 2.0%
+• Other races – men 4.7%, women 2.0%

 Prescription Stimulant Statistics in Women vs. Men

 The rate of stimulant use between men and women is similar.
-However, there is data to suggest that women are more likely to use and abuse prescription stimulants for weight loss and for energy.
+However, there is data to suggest that women are more likely to use and abuse prescription stimulants for weight loss and energy.
 Women also tend to progress from first exposure to addiction faster than men.

 In 2019, an estimated 5.2% of women in the U.S. misused prescription stimulants.

 Prescription stimulant misuse among women has gone down over the last few years.
-In 2016, an estimated 1.2 million women in the U.S. were misusing prescription stimulants, but by 2019 that estimate was down to 883 thousand.
+In 2016, an estimated 1.2 million women in the U.S. were misusing prescription stimulants, but by 2019, that estimate was down to 883 thousand.

 There is very little data about prescription stimulant misuse in pregnant women.
-There is however data to suggest a slightly higher risk of pregnancy complications in women who take prescription stimulants as directed by their doctor.
+There is, however, data to suggest a slightly higher risk of pregnancy complications in women who take prescription stimulants as directed by their doctor.
 Non-medical use of these drugs could be dangerous for pregnant women as well as fetuses and babies.

 Prescription Stimulant Statistics in the LGBTQ+ Community